Code Tips14 min read

 }

 Use environment variables to switch providers per environment.
-Run Resend in development (better DX), SES in production (lower cost).
-Your templates stay identical.
+Run Resend in development for the best DX, then deploy with whichever provider fits your production needs.
+Your templates stay identical either way.

-All three providers work in Next.js API routes and Server Actions.
-The key difference is where rendering happens.
+All four providers work in Next.js API routes and Server Actions.
+The main difference is where rendering happens and how much ceremony the SDK requires.

 app/api/email/welcome/route.ts